Buying Your First Investment Property: Step-by-Step

 Part 1: Preparing for Your First Investment Property

-The first part of learning how to buy an investment property is to prepare yourself and assemble the resources that you will use in making informed decisions.
+The first part of learning how to invest in property is to prepare yourself and assemble the resources that you will use in making informed decisions.

 Setting Your Investment Goals